Federal election

 The complete list of all parties taking part in this year's Bundestag elections will be announced by the Federal Returning Officer by July 7, 2021 at the latest, after which there are just under 11 weeks until the election.

 In the last federal election, we had a nationwide voter turnout of 76,2%, which can be seen as a good result.
-Now I hope that the parties and their candidates will slowly pick up speed and that the other political organizations will also start campaigning for a good turnout.
+Now I hope that the parties and their candidates will slowly gain momentum and that other political organizations will also start to promote a good voter turnout.

 It is remarkable that the current Bundestag elections will cost us citizens a good 100 million euros and that we also spend more than one billion euros a year on our Bundestag.
 These sums alone justify our taking a closer look at this election in September 2021.

-The federal constituency of Heilbronn bears the number 267 and has around 350 inhabitants, of which around 000 are eligible to vote.
-In the 250 federal election, 000% of those entitled to vote also voted, which was slightly above the national average.
+The Heilbronn federal electoral district has the number 267 and has a population of around 350, of whom around 000 are eligible to vote.
+In the 250 federal election, 000% of those eligible to vote actually voted, which was slightly above the national average.

-Directly elected in 2017 Alexander Trom (CDU), who entered the Bundestag for the first time with a share of the vote of 35,3%.
+Directly elected in 2017 Alexander Trom (CDU), who entered the Bundestag for the first time with a vote share of 35,3%.

-Auch Michael George Link (FDP) made it back into the Bundestag with 9,6%, of which he was a member from 2005 to 2013.
+Also Michael George Link (FDP) made it back into the Bundestag with 9,6%, of which he was already a member from 2005 to 2013.

-It was extremely unpleasant that a right-wing extremist party, at least in Heilbronn, which, among other things, instead of commemorating the National Day of Mourning, officially acclaimed the Nazi hero via a Facebook post from their local council faction Albert Leo Schlageter remembered, with 15,6% of the votes for a gentleman who was completely unknown to me, I was able to send such a lady to the Bundestag.
+What was extremely unpleasant was that a right-wing extremist party, at least in Heilbronn, which, among other things, instead of observing the day of remembrance, officially paid tribute to the Nazi hero via a Facebook post by its local council faction.
+Albert Leo Schlageter remember that with 15,6% of the vote for a man who was completely unknown to me, he was able to send a woman of the same name to the Bundestag.

 As far as I know, numerous parties and candidates will also be standing in Heilbronn for the upcoming federal elections in 2021, and I know for sure that the FDP will be there again Michael George Link will compete.
 Even Josip Juratovic has thrown his hat in the ring again, struggling with the SPD demoting him to a less successful list spot.
 And also the Heilbronner directly elected member of parliament from 2017, Alexander Trom, will run again for the Bundestag with 96% support from his party.